Mathurkarishma/decision-tree-contraception/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We will be speaking into a Burn Study dataset and deciphering association rules between each of the variables.
-Association analysis or mining is used to discover relationships within a dataset to help analysts understand the behavior and utilize the knowledge to make key decisions.
-The Apriori Algorithm of Agrawal and Srikant is the most popular method used to do this, and we will be applying this method.
-We want to analyze, evaluate, and capture the results of these association rules with the burn study dataset in order to make informed decisions.

-The problem is to predict the current contraceptive method choice of a woman in this dataset based on her demographic and socio-economic characteristics.
+We will be speaking into a survey conducted by the National Indonesia Contraceptive Prevalence in 1987.
+The survery requested married women who were either not pregnant or did not know if they were at the time to participate.
+We want to predict the current contraceptive method choice of a woman in this dataset based on her demographic and socio-economic characteristics.
 The choices are either no use, long-term methods, or short-term methods.
+We will be using a decision tree model, which predict outcomes through classification rules.
+It distills data into knowledge by taking a set of unfamiliar data and extracting rules.

-Here is a [link](https://github.com/lbraglia/aplore3/blob/master/rawdata/BURN/BURN_Code_Sheet.pdf) to the Burn Study dataset information.
+Here is a [link](https://archive.ics.uci.edu/ml/datasets/Contraceptive%20Method%20Choice) to the Contraceptive Method Choice dataset information.

 ### Built With